 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees section of this catalog.

 The four-credit hour internship is designed to provide an opportunity for students to integrate knowledge and skills gained in courses into direct practice.
 The internship consists of intensive work experiences with supervision (100 work hours for each academic hour) in a human services environment (500 hours are required for students in the Alcoholism and Substance Abuse Concentration).

-Students with three years of supervised full-time experience in their designated human services field may, with approval of their academic advisor, petition to substitute four hours of regular course work for the internship.
+Students with three years of supervised full-time experience in their designated human services field may, with approval of their academic advisor, submit a Student Petition form to substitute four hours of regular course work for the internship.

 A master’s degree in Human Services requires 44 hours of graduate-level course work, including 24 hours of core course work, plus 20 hours earned in a concentration selected from one of four options outlined.

 A course in either human behavior in the social environment or a course in life-span developmental psychology, and